matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 references.

  * Annotations are things like reactions, which should be displayed alongside the original event.
-These should support aggregations so that e.g. if twenty people "like" an event we can bundle the twenty events together when sending the original event to clients.
+These should support being aggregated so that e.g. if twenty peoples "like" an event we can bundle the twenty events together when sending the original event to clients.
 Another usage of an annotation is e.g. for bots, who could use annotations to report the success/failure or progress of a command.